-Grant Professional Certified Credential
+Grant Professional Certified (GPC) Credential

 Grant Training Experience

-Katherine is a federal grant reviewer for the child traumatic stress initiative of the Substance Abuse and Mental Health Services Administration (SAMHSA).
-Heart Resources, LLC is a Participating Organization in national initiatives: Healthy People 2020, SAMHSA’s Wellness Campaign and National Recovery Month.
+Katherine has served as a federal grant reviewer for the Substance Abuse and Mental Health Services Administration (SAMHSA).
+Heart Resources, LLC has been a Participating Organization in local and national initiatives including LiveWell Allegheny, Healthy People 2020, SAMHSA’s Wellness Initiative and National Recovery Month.
 As a result of her advocacy work, Katherine has received multiple nominations for the Lilly Award and SAMHSA Voice Award.
-She was selected to serve as a 2012-13 SAMHSA Voice Awards Fellow.
-She continues to serve as a volunteer judge for the National Recovery Month Awards and the SAMHSA Voice Awards Program Film and Television Category.
-Heart Resources, LLC is also a Live Well Allegheny Partner.
+She was selected for a one-year paid SAMHSA Voice Awards Fellowship Program.
+She has served as an annual volunteer first round judge for the National Recovery Month Awards and the SAMHSA Voice Awards Program Film and Television Category since 2013.